ImamTaufiqurrokhman/blog-spring-postgre-react/README.md

-# blog-spring-angular-postgre
+# blog-spring-postgre-react
-A blog app built with Spring, PostgreSQL and Angular
+A blog app built with Spring, PostgreSQL and React